 What services will all these new inhabitants require?

 There are naturally countless things to consider and plan for in a project of this scale.
-One the things Karlastaden Utveckling needed to investigate was services.
+One of the things Karlastaden Utveckling needed to investigate was services;

 Intunio was asked to help Karlastaden Utveckling provide an answer to these questions.